suika2engine/suika2/README.md

 ## License

 This software is released under the MIT license.
+You can redistribute this software commercially.
 See game/COPYING.

 ## Usage